 All other leases are classified as operating leases.
 As a lessor, the group presents assets subject to operating leases in 'Property, plant and equipment'.
-Impairment losses are recognised to the extent that the carrying values are not fully recoverable.
-As a lessee, leased assets are not recognised on the balance sheet.
-The finance income or charges on finance leases are recognised in 'Net interest income' over the lease periods so as to give a constant rate of return.
-Rentals payable or receivable under operating leases are spread on a straight-line basis over the lease periods and are recognised in 'General and administrative expenses' or in 'Other operating income'.
+Impairment losses are recognized to the extent that the carrying values are not fully recoverable.
+As a lessee, leased assets are not recognized on the balance sheet.
+The finance income or charges on finance leases are recognized in 'Net interest income' over the lease periods to give a constant rate of return.
+Rentals payable or receivable under operating leases are spread on a straight-line basis over the lease periods and are recognized in 'General and administrative expenses' or in 'Other operating income'.